Basic tutorial: Interpolating bands, Berry curvatures, and integrating them

 magmom=[[0,0,1]], # magnetic moment along z

-include_TR=True, # include symmetries that flip the spin
+include_TR=True, # include symmetries that involve time-reversal (TR)

 )